Michelle Obama's Take On 'Lean In'? 'That &#%! Doesn't Work'

 Michelle Obama's fans have often remarked that she comes across as authentic even as her every move is analyzed, and sometimes criticized.

-One such moment of candor occurred this weekend, as the former first lady took the stage at Brooklyn's Barclays Center, the latest stop on the arena-filling tour for her memoir Becoming.
+One such moment of candor occurred this weekend, as the former first lady took the stage at Brooklyn's Barclays Center, the latest stop on the arena-filling tour for her memoir, Becoming.

-As she spoke with her friend and poet Elizabeth Alexander, Obama talked about the challenges of balancing career and family.
+As she spoke with her friend, the poet Elizabeth Alexander, Obama talked about the challenges of balancing career and family.

 "Marriage still ain't equal, y'all," she said, according to Vanity Fair.
 "It ain't equal.
 I tell women that whole 'you can have it all' — mmm, nope, not at the same time, that's a lie.
-It's not always enough to lean in because that shit doesn't work."
+It's not always enough to lean in because that s*** doesn't work."

-The writer and cultural commentator Touré was there, and tweeted that the audience "freaked out" when Obama used the curse word – and that the former first lady herself said she "forgot where she was for a moment."
+The writer and cultural commentator Touré was there and tweeted that the audience "freaked out" when Obama used the curse word — and that the former first lady herself said she "forgot where she was for a moment."

 Cute moment at Michelle Obama’s book event tonight at the Barclays—she was getting into it & she said, “That lean in shit doesn’t always work!”
 Everyone freaked out that the First Lady had said "shit.”
 Michelle, too.
 She apologized.
 “I forgot where I was for a moment!”
 But...— Touré (@Toure) December 2, 2018

-Cell phone cameras were rolling as she realized what she'd said.
+Cellphone cameras were recording as she realized what she'd said.

 “It ain’t always enough to LEAN in....
 OOOP did I say that?” #iambecoming @MichelleObama #newmarkjreports @barclayscenter pic.twitter.com/Vxk87ZFtje— Deirdre Bardolf (@deirdrebardolf) December 2, 2018